paulcostanza/client-learning-protocol/questions.md

 ## Python

-True or False: When a program is dynamicall typed it means that once a variable is assigned a type it cannot change.
+True or False: When a program is dynamically typed it means that once a variable is assigned a type it cannot change.

 - False